mt-akar/bottom_nav_layout/README.md

 # What is `bottom_nav_layout`?
 It is quick and powerful layout with
- - Bottom navigation bar
+ - Bottom nav bar and pages
  - Page state preservation
  - Lazy page loading
- - Back button navigation management
+ - Page backstack

 # When should I use it?
 You should use `bottom_nav_layout` when
  - You have a bottom nav bar
  - You don't want to deal with boilerplate code that coordinates bottom nav bar and app's top level destinations.
+ - You want optional, extra features.

 # Installation
 This package hasn't been released.
 Therefore the installation is directly from github.
 Add the following code to your `pubspec.yaml` file.